7 Reasons Why You Should Foster a Pet Over The Holidays · Kinship

 Bogdan Sonjachnyj / Shutterstock

-This time of year, every holiday song, movie, and family member is telling you to be “merry and bright.”
-But because we are realists with access to the news, it can often feel like the exact opposite.
-However, there is something you can do to cure the holiday blues and keep from playing Joni Mitchell on repeat like you’re Emma Thompson in Love Actually: foster a dog.
-Just picture cozying up by the fire, sipping hot cocoa, and having an adorable companion by your side to share in the warmth.
+It’s the time of year when every movie, holiday song, and friend is telling you to be “merry and bright.”
+But that can be easier said than done.
+That said, if you’re looking to cure the holiday blues and stop yourself from from playing Joni Mitchell on repeat like you’re Emma Thompson in Love Actually, we have a little-known tip: foster a dog.
+Just imagine cozying up beside the fireplace, sipping hot chocolate, and snuggling with an adorable companion by your side.

-As it can be for many humans, the holidays are the toughest time of the year for rescues and shelters, as well as the animals they care for.
-Kinship spoke with Maria Reask at Badass Animal Rescue in Brooklyn about why you should foster this time of year.
-Here are seven reasons that will have you yearning for all the fuzzy feel-good vibes this season.
+As it can be for many humans, the holidays are often the hardest time of year for shelters and rescues — and the animals they care for.
+Kinship spoke with Maria Reask at Badass Animal Rescue in Brooklyn about why this time of year is an ideal time to foster.
+Here are seven reasons to consider it.

 littleKin is Kinship’s home just for puppy and kitten parents.
 Bop over to check out expert advice, new pet tools, and special deals—all curated for your newest family member.

-For animal shelters and rescues, the holiday season is utter chaos, to put it lightly.
-Shelters are overcrowded and foster-based rescues, like Badass Animal Rescue, get hit especially hard when many of their go-to foster parents are out of town.
+For rescues and animal shelters, the holiday season is complete chaos, to put it lightly.
+Shelters are overcrowded and foster-based rescues, like Badass Animal Rescue, get hit especially hard because many of their go-to foster parents are out of town.
 Volunteering as a foster provides much-needed relief to these organizations that work endlessly to give animals a second chance.

 “We’re a foster-based rescue — meaning we don’t have a physical shelter, so we depend on foster families to give our dogs in rescue a home until they are adopted,” Reask explains.
 “Many of our ‘full-time’ fosters travel out of town during the holidays, so we need ‘temp fosters’ to fill those gaps.
 This is the most difficult time of year for rescues, so if you’re staying in town and have the space and capacity to foster a rescue dog, we highly recommend doing so.”

 Whether you already have a pet of your own or are thinking about becoming a pet parent, fostering is a great way to experience the joys of caring for an animal.
-Plus, who wouldn’t benefit from an extra companion during the holidays?
+Plus, who wouldn’t benefit from a special companion during the holidays?
 If you’re not sure you’d be a good fit, Badass Animal Rescue’s Foster FAQ is a great place to start.

 “If you can offer a rescue dog a safe environment to live in and understand the responsibilities that come along with fostering, chances are you are a good foster candidate,” Reask says.